MasteryEducation/SecuritiesExamsMastery.ca/content/ifc/9/1/index.md

 ---
-title: "Financial Statements: What Are They?"
+title: "What Are the Financial Statements?"
-description: "Discover the significance of financial statements, including IFRS, ASPE, CSA, and SEDAR+, and learn how to interpret them for informed investment decisions."
+description: "Discover the core components of financial statements, understand how IFRS and ASPE apply in Canada, and learn why these statements are crucial for mutual fund representatives and their clients."
 linkTitle: "9.1 What Are the Financial Statements?"
 date: 2025-02-07
 type: docs